microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/photoupdatesettings.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the settings that manage the support of photo updates settings in an organization.
+Represents the settings that manage the support of photos modified in an organization.
 By default, photo updates are disabled.
-If enabled, users can optionally add or update their photo updates settings.
+If enabled, users can optionally add or update their photo update settings.

 Inherits from [entity](../resources/entity.md).